YongjunChen93/3D_Dense_Transformer_Networks/README.md

 The segmentation results including training and validation accuracies,loss and Dice rate of each classes and the prediction outputs are all available in tensorboard.

+#### Start Testing

+Since this experiment is on 3D dataset.
+So it's too large to do the prediction of all subject at one Graph.
+So first you need to run ``generate_predict.py`` code to generate predict file for each subject.
+After setup the subject porpertly.
+Then you just need to run ``predict.py``.
+The predict result will automatically be showed on the screen.